wongnai/xds/README.md

 and any API calls to gRPC service `package.name.ExampleService` and `package.name.Example2Service` will be sent to this service.

+Currently, this feature is not being used in our production.

 ## Scalability

 Since xDS is also gRPC based, it might beg the question "how do we load balance the load balancer"?

 As xDS is only the control plane, the load on xDS itself should be really light - it only contains watches for all possible service pairs, and data for all Kubernetes endpoints.
-Therefore it should be possible to prescale xDS to the desired capacity and use DNS to discover xDS control plane.
+Therefore, it should be possible to prescale xDS to the desired capacity and use DNS to discover xDS control plane.

 The question remains that how many service pairs this would be able to support, and how large a Kubernetes cluster it